bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/Gotchas.rst

    :config:option:`...`

-If the link target :ref:`BareosSpecificFormatting/BareosConfiguration:Reference to a Resource Directive` is unknown, the displayed text will not alter.
+If the link target :ref:`DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration:Reference to a Resource Directive` is unknown, the displayed text will not alter.

 There will not even be a warning during Sphinx build, making it really hard to find typos in this kind of references.

-TODO: example
+* valid reference:

+  * :config:option:`dir/job/AlwaysIncrementalJobRetention`

+* invalid reference:

+  * :config:option:`dir/job/ThisIsaDeadEntry`

 toctree vs include
 ------------------